engineersamuel/vim-crash-course/challenges/challenge08.md

 > What the cat?
 > What the dog?

 Next delete all text in the `""` in the below keys.
-But only do it on the first key, and repeat the command for the rest
+But only do it on the first key `"withA"`, then repeat the command for the rest.

 ```
 {